-This is the birthplace of the Flamenco and the city where the most amazing Easter processions take place.
-But Seville is also the neuralgic centre of the South of Spain, a city full of life and possibilities.
+This is the birthplace of the Flamenco and where the most amazing Spanish Easter processions take place.
+But Seville is also the neuralgic centre of the South of Spain.
+A city full of life and possibilities.

 Sevilla is also known for “La Feria de Sevilla”.

-The Seville Fair traditionally starts two clear weeks after Semana Santa, in a huge area in Los Remedios, next to the river.
+The Seville Fair traditionally starts two clear weeks after Semana Santa.
+It take place in a huge area in Los Remedios, next to the river.
 This is a week of serious dancing, drinking, eating and socialising, with late nights or even all night long.

 Seville itinerary – Discover Seville and Feria de Abril, what you need to know